 Mark Carney.
 Mr. Carney is currently Chair of the Manager and Head of Transition Investing.
 In this role, he is focused on the development of products for investors that will combine positive social and environmental outcomes with strong risk-adjusted returns.
 Mr. Carney was a Vice Chair of the Corporation.
 Mr. Carney is an economist and banker who served as the Governor of the Bank of England from 2013 to 2020, and prior to that as Governor of the Bank of Canada from 2008 until 2013.
 He was Chair of the Financial Stability Board from 2011 to 2018.
 Prior to his governorships, Mr. Carney worked at Goldman Sachs as well as the Canadian Department of Finance.
-Mr. Carney is currently the United Nations Special Envoy for Climate Action and Finance and Co-Chair for the Glasgow Finance Alliance for Net Zero.
-Mr. Carney is an external member of the board of Stripe, a member of the Global Advisory Board of PIMCO, Senior Counsellor of the MacroAdvisory Partners, a member of the board of Cultivo and Advisor to Watershed.
+Mr. Carney is currently the United Nations Special Envoy for Climate Action and Finance and Co-Chair for the Global Advisory Board of PIMCO, Senior Counsellor of the MacroAdvisory Partners, a member of the board of Cultivo and Advisor to Watershed.
 He is also a member of the Group of Thirty, Harvard University, Rideau Hall Foundation, Bilderberg, as well as the boards of Bloomberg Philanthropies, the Peterson Institute for International Economics and the Hoffman Institute for Global Business and Society at INSEAD.
 Mr. Carney is also Chair of the Advisory Boards of Chatham House and Canada 2020.
 Mr. Carney holds doctorate and master's degrees from Oxford University and a bachelor's degree in Economics from Harvard University.